-CDH Asset Management have indicated their intention to retire as the Fund Managers following the revocation of their license by the Securities and Exchange Commission of Ghana.
-The Directors, have appointed Linx Capital as the Fund Managers with effect from 1st March, 2020.
+CDH Asset Management have retired as the Fund Managers following the revocation of their license by the Securities and Exchange Commission of Ghana.
+The Directors, have appointed Links Capital as the Fund Managers with effect from 1st March, 2020.

-FINANCIAL REPORTING FRAMEWORK 8
+8 FINANCIAL REPORTING FRAMEWORK